TOI-NORWAY/plot-utils/README.md

 - This package template follows setuptool's [src-layout](https://setuptools.pypa.io/en/latest/userguide/package_discovery.html#src-layout).
 - To follow [PEP 621](https://peps.python.org/pep-0621/), `pyproject.toml` is used to specify the package's dependencies and metadata.
-- To get a `<TOI_PACKAGE_TOKEN>`, TØI's GitHub admin has to create a [fine-grained personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#fine-grained-personal-access-tokens) with *read-only* access to the repro.
+- To get a `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`, TØI's GitHub admin has to create a [fine-grained personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#fine-grained-personal-access-tokens) with *read-only* access to the repro.

 ## How to use